 For an easier time carrying your bug out bag, pack the heaviest items closer to your spine so that it doesn’t pull your weight down.
 By doing this, you also put less stress on yourself.

 For a more streamlined bug out bag, make sure you pack according to the bug out plan you have in place.
 You won’t know what to pack if you don’t know where to go.

-Again, don’t throw all your supplies into your bag.
+Again, when packing a bug out bag, don’t throw in all your supplies at once.
 Learn to compartmentalize—designate spots in your bags for specific items.
-For example, front or side pockets can hold your folding knives and tactical flashlights.
+For example, front or side pockets can hold your folding knife and tactical flashlight.
 Compartmentalizing helps you find the things in your bag quicker.

-To pair with compartmentalizing your BOB, make sure you pack your items with the items you don’t need much at the bottom and the most valuable items at the top.
+To pair with compartmentalizing your BOB, make sure you are packing a bug out bag with the items you don’t need much at the bottom and the most valuable items at the top.

 For example, you wouldn’t place your maps at the bottom of your bag and your clothes at the top.
-Imagine the scene you’d cause if you needed your map all of a sudden.
-Are you really willing to take EVERYTHING out of your bag just to get to your maps?
+Imagine the scene you’ll cause if you needed your map all of a sudden.
+Are you really willing to take EVERYTHING out of your bag just to get to your map?
 Hard pass.

 Place your navigation items at the top along with everyday survival tools and your water filter.
 Clothes and your sleeping bag can go at the bottom.

 We’re not saying you should have about 20 bug out bags, but having several stashed in different places you frequent is a good idea.
 Aside from that, you can also place bug out bags in a survival cache along your bug out route.